 - Time requirements include 24 hours of on-site time per week, over the course of the nine-month college calendar.

 - The case load will grow to a maximum of 14 client hours.
 Case notes must be written for each session for supervision and follow-up purposes.

 - Students will prepare case presentations for group supervision and case conferences.

 - All sessions are digitally recorded and reviewed with their supervisor.

 - Students will plan and present 2 workshops or seminars for students or staff during the course of the year.

 - Students will secure the required professional liability insurance.

 - Students are expected to be available at all times required by the college calendar.

 - Other duties may be assigned.

-The Clinical Training Director and the Director of the Counseling Center attend the Practicum Fair, sponsored each year by the Wheaton Graduate Psychology Program.
-Please attend the Practicum Fair to pick up the application requirements and deadlines.
+The Clinical Training Director and the Director of the Counseling Center attend the Practicum Information Exchange (PIE), sponsored each year by the Wheaton Graduate Psychology Program.
+Please attend PIE to pick up the application requirements and deadlines.